Welcome to Londonderry

 Our Londonderry housing complex is located at 14540 – 72 Street, Edmonton.
 There are 240 units at Londonderry, ranging from two and three bedroom apartments, to one, three, four and five bedroom townhomes.

 Rental prices for our Londonderry complex are based on income level.
 In other words, if your annual income falls within a certain band, you will be charged accordingly.

 About our suites

 For more information about our Londonderry suites, please see our Photos, Floor Plans and Video Tours section.

 No matter your income, we have a rental solution for you!

 Our Londonderry complex has been designed to fit your budget.
 If you’re struggling to find affordable rental housing, we have a solution for you, no matter your income.
-See our rent levels chart below to find out if you’re eligible for our suites.

 Find out if you’re eligible here.